TheBroMoe/Unix-Server-Client-Communication/README.md

-CMPUT 379: Assignment 2 Design Document

-Mohammad Kebbi; kebbi; 1496572 Zachary Kist; zkist; 1508381

-How to run program:
+# How to run program:

-Compile Server and Client by entering 'make' in the terminal
+* Compile Server and Client by entering 'make' in the terminal

-For Running Server:
+## For Running Server:

-run './sf.out directory port' in the terminal where directory is the relative or absolute path of the repository of files and port is the port to which the server will listen to incoming clients
+* run './sf.out directory port' in the terminal where directory is the relative or absolute path of the repository of files and port is the port to which the server will listen to incoming clients

-For Closing Server:
+## For Closing Server:

-Sending a SIGTERM by entering 'kill (pid)' in the terminal will result in the server's orderly termination and write of the .dedup file.
+* Sending a SIGTERM by entering 'kill (pid)' in the terminal will result in the server's orderly termination and write of the .dedup file.

-For Running Client:
+## For Running Client:

-run './cf.out address port' in the terminal where address is the IP Address (Server is set up in local 127.0.0.1) and port is the port to which the server is set up to
+* run './cf.out address port' in the terminal where address is the IP Address (Server is set up in local 127.0.0.1) and port is the port to which the server is set up to

-For Closing Client:
+## For Closing Client:

 By sending a 'q' command, the server will close the client's socket and user will be returned to terminal

-Acknowledgements:
+# Acknowledgements:

 Used Lab 1 server-client files for foundation for using pthreads and sockets

 Used XMLexample2.c from lab as basis for the XML reader

-Work Balance between Partners:
+# Work Balance between Partners:

-Work done by both individuals:
+## Work done by both individuals:

 - Internal Data Structure implementation